 - Submit an Application for Graduation on your Empower Pride Page by the following deadlines:

 - March 1 for May and August graduates

 - If any information changes after you have submitted your Application for Graduation, notify the Registrar’s Office immediately at email@example.com

-- All financial obligations to Greensboro College must be satisfied in order to graduate and receive a diploma.
+- Satisfy all financial obligations to Greensboro College.
+This must be completed in order to receive a diploma or an official transcript.

 Students who graduate in May will receive their diplomas during the Commencement Ceremony, assuming all academic and financial obligations to the College are satisfied.
-Students who graduate in August or December will be mailed their diplomas by the Registrar’s Office to the addresses provided by the students on their Applications for Graduation, unless they prefer to pick up their diplomas in person.
+August and December graduates will be mailed their diplomas by the Registrar’s Office to the addresses provided by the students on their Application for Graduation, unless they prefer to pick up their diplomas in person.
 Please contact the Registrar’s Office to pick up a diploma in person.
 Graduating students who live outside the United States are responsible for mailing costs.

 Graduating students’ names will be printed on the diplomas as indicated on the students’ Application for Graduation.